Donbei Eating Comparison: "So Different! The true nature of the differences between Hokkaido, Eastern Japan and Western Japan!|Domingo

 From left to right: Hokkaido, Eastern Japan, Western Japan

 By the way, the color of the soup is also obvious when compared.
-Western Japan is extremely light in color.
+The one for western Japan is extremely light in color.
 Such a difference!
 Next, let's compare the popular "Tempura Soba".

 • 1